laboon/ebook/text/98_glossary_of_terms.md

 __Integration error__: A type of error resulting from incompatibilities or other problems at the boundary between different systems or subsystems.

-__Interface error__: An error where the interface to another system is defined incorrectly, or the system accessing it does not do so correctly.

 __Integrity__: An attribute of a system, that only authorized users may write data.
 An element of the __InfoSec Triad__.

 __Interception__: In __security testing__, an attack on __confidentiality__, such as eavesdropping on a network with a __packet analyzer__ or on a computer with a __keylogger__.

+__Interface error__: An error where the interface to another system is defined incorrectly, or the system accessing it does not do so correctly.

 __Interior value__: A value which is not a boundary value in its equivalence class.

 __Intermittent failure__: A test failure which does not occur all of the time, but only on certain runs.
 Often, the reason for the intermittent failure is unknown, or it would have been fixed already.

+__Internal quality__: The quality of the codebase as seen from the developers' perspective - that is, is the code readable, understandable, maintainable, extensible, etc.

 __Internally consistent (requirements)__: The property of having no requirements contradict each other.
 For example, a requirements specification which has a requirement which states "The system shall always leave the red light on" and another requirement which states that "The system shall turn off the red light if `SWITCH1` is enabled" would not be internally consistent.